Must-See Holiday Light Shows Across North Carolina: 2020

 Riverbanks Zoo and Garden, 500 Wildlife Pkwy., Columbia, South Carolina

 Enjoy nearly 1 million lights, animated images, visits with Santa, a bonfire, hot cocoa and s’mores.

 Boyette Family Farms, 1620 Loop Road, Clayton, North Carolina

-Admission: $9 for ages 3 and older; free for ages 2 and younger
+Admission: $10 for ages 3 and older; free for ages 2 and younger.
+Tickets can be purchased online.

 Take a 1-mile, 30-minute tractor-pulled hayride through a beautiful lights extravaganza to see more than 1 million lights that line the way to the banks of the Neuse River.
-Enjoy concessions, a visit with Santa, cookie decorating, Santa’s Sweet Shoppe and more holiday fun.
+Enjoy concessions, a socially distanced visit with Santa, and more.

 Experience the wonder of the season in Gaston County’s Christmas Town USA, a tradition since 1956.
-Walk or drive by the awe-inspiring displays of more than 375 decorated trees, 200 lit lamp-post wreaths, music, a life-size Nativity scene, a lake fountain and more.
+Walk or drive by the awe-inspiring displays of more than 375 decorated trees, 200 lit lamp-post wreaths, 160 decorated homes, music, a life-size Nativity scene, a lake fountain and more.
+You can read about their COVID-19 changes here.

 Photo courtesy of Steve Rankin